mlakka/diag-upload-service/README.md

   CI/CD workflow.
   ======================================

-  The repository leverages Github Actions as CI/CD tool.
+  The repository leverages Github Actions as CI/CD tool. //FIXME: Though the app is working locally, CICD process is failing on Loki configurations
   The workflow is as follows:
   1. Check out the repo
   2. Configure AWS credentials (pull from Github Actions Secrets)